FilipStenbeck/classified/README.md

 Frontend
 ------------
 Frontend is build on AngularJS and uses Bootstrap for layout.
-It uses both commonJS and Bower and uses grunt for build tasks.
+It uses both commonJS and Bower and uses grunt for build-tasks.

 ## Installation
 * install node (if you don´t already have)